 Finish the walk

 Passed the stepping stones, walk straight and up a little to walk along the main trail and back through the car park to the main road.
-From here, turn right and head back the way you came, to get to the station.
+Afterwards, turn right and walk back the way you came, to get to Box Hill station.

 So I ran.

 Yes I know, I could have just hung out in the pub.
 But I didn’t want to.
-Being very wet (remember it was raining the whole time), I wanted to get home and showered and cozy…
+Being that it was very wet (remember it was raining the whole time), I wanted to get home and showered and cozy….

 I made it to the train just in time.

-Also starting from Westhumble Station, you could try stage 3 of the North Downs Way, which takes you to Merstham.
-It also features Box hill and the stepping stones….although, I think this Box Hill walk from today is better.
+Also starting from Box Hill and Westhumble Station, you could walk stage 3 of the North Downs Way, which takes you to Merstham.
+It also includes the hike up Box Hill and across the stepping stones….although, I think this Box Hill walk from today is better.

 Heading in the other direction, you could try Stage 2 of the North Downs Way.
-This walk is between Guildford and Box Hill and Westhumble.
+This walk is between Guildford and Box Hill and Westhumble station.

-Or if you head slightly further back you have Farnham to Guildford.
-Stage 1 of the North Downs Way.
+Or if you head slightly further back, you have Farnham to Guildford, which is Stage 1 of the North Downs Way.

-If you like hills, the circular St Martha’s Hill and Newlands Corner walk is a must.
+If you like hills, the circular St Martha’s Hill and Newlands Corner route has some of the most beautiful views.
 This one starts over in Guildford.

 Devil’s Punch Bowl is another hilly one.
 It’s fantastic, and one of the most interesting areas I have walked in the Surrey Hills.